sane/sane/README.md

 * A sensible folder structure so you can develop Server and client seperately, but they integrate smoothly
 * A [SailsJS Vagrant Box](https://github.com/Globegitter/vagrant-sailsjs) coming with [PM2](https://github.com/Unitech/PM2), MongoDB, MySQL and Redis all set-up to work properly.
-* Using [ember-cli](https://github.com/stefanpenner/ember-cli) in the `client` folder, already set-up, using the latest 0.0.41 dev version (See https://github.com/stefanpenner/ember-cli#working-with-master).
-In addition we are already including sass and foundation to get started more quickly with frontend styling.
+* Using [ember-cli](https://github.com/stefanpenner/ember-cli) in the `client` folder, already set-up, using the latest 0.0.42 version.
+In addition we are already including sass and foundation to get started quickly with frontend styling.

 To find out more about Sails and Ember and how they work together, you can take a look at my talk [http://vimeo.com/103711300](http://vimeo.com/103711300) and slides [http://talks.artificial.io/sailing-with-ember/